Paulemann/mpp-fb-toolbox/README.md

 You must configure a name for each id which may differ from the name that's specified in the FRITZ!Box ui.
 - You may now configure multiple answering machines in fb.cfg under the new section [answering machine].
 The configuration follows the same scheme as for the phone books.
 - In case you've configured your box to use a user name and password combo instead of password only for login you can now configure the user name in fb.cfg.
+- For those who store their voicebox files on external media, you can now configure the path in fb.cfg in the [answering machine] section.

 Optional:
 =========